Earwigs

 Tips for Prevention of Earwigs

 The most important part of controlling earwigs is eliminating their hiding places.
-Remove harborage sites such as leaf piles, mulch piles or other vegetation and seal cracks and crevices around the home well.
+Remove harborage sites such as leaf piles, mulch piles or other vegetation and seal cracks and crevices well.